macdao/moscow/README.md

                 .get("bar-id");
 ```

-`{port}` is special as it will be replaced by real port before assertion.
+`{host}` and `{port}` is special as it will be replaced by real host and port before assertion.
+Both of them can be used in response json body.

 Moscow also support the ID appear in the contract response body: